MaxAtslega/MaxAtslega/README.md

 </p>

 ## Glad to see you here!
-I am a student from Germany.
-Since I was 11 years old, I have been interested in programming and technology.
-In addition to computer science and software engineering, my hobbies include going to the gym, reading, cycling, walking with my dog and travelling.
+I'm a student from Germany with a long-standing interest in programming and technology.
+Beyond my passion for computer science and software engineering, I enjoy going to the gym, reading, cycling, walking my dog, and traveling.

 <br>